xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 There we can see that this simple model has the following layers:
 * A Flatten layer which serves as input
-* A FullyConnected, or Dense, layer with Relu activation function
+* A FullyConnected, or Dense, layer with ReLU activation function
 * Another FullyConnected layer without activation function
 * A Softmax layer